 This is the average yearly salary including housing, transport, and other benefits.
 Blockchain Developer salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Blockchain Developer salaries in Canada range from 48,100 CAD per year (minimum salary) to 162,000 CAD per year (maximum salary).
+Blockchain Developer salaries in Canada range from 48,100 CAD per year (starting salary) to 162,000 CAD per year (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|